Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 `Core technique for packet filtering is the Access Control List(ACL)`

 **Security Policies**
-- Control traffic forwarding according to specific rules
+- Control traffic forwarding according to specific rules or actions
 - Apply integrated content security detection to traffic
 - Rules focus on packet filtering
+- Major applications:
 	-  Control network communication through firewall
 	- Control access to firewall
+- Security policy can be configured using Telnet, Web User interface or by command